needle-mirror/com.unity.entities/Documentation~/chunk_iteration_job.md

 [!code-cs[changefilteronupdate](../DocCodeSamples.Tests/ChunkIterationJob.cs#changefilteronupdate)]

+> [!NOTE]
-**Note:** For efficiency, the change version applies to whole chunks not individual entities.
+> For efficiency, the change version applies to whole chunks not individual entities.
 If another job which has the ability to write to that type of component accesses a chunk, then ECS increments the change version for that component and the `DidChange()` function returns true.
 ECS increments the change version even if the job that declares write access to a component does not actually change the component value.

 <a name="schedule"></a>
 ## Instantiate and schedule the job